The River Wye and Lugg Natural Flood Management Project

 Reducing the risk of flooding to Herefordshire communities

-The project seeks to move away from traditional flood defence techniques.
-It will focus on the use of natural processes and land management measures to both slow the flow of water and store the water within upland areas, reducing the risk of flooding to downstream communities.
-This will be done using a variety of techniques:
+Our project seeks to move away from traditional flood defence techniques.
+By focusing on the use of natural processes and land management measures to both slow the flow of water and store the water within upland areas, it is possible to reduce the risk of flooding to downstream communities.
+A variety of techniques can be used to do this:

 - Increasing infiltration into the soils - By adopting better soil management techniques such as contour ploughing and planting cover crops, it is possible to improve the soil structure and organic matter content of the soils.
 This helps increase the amount of water soaking into the soils, meaning it takes longer for the water to reach the watercourse